ninthart/tool-bar-basic/README.md

 apm install tool-bar
 ```

-Then you install the `tool-bar-basic` package:
+Then you install the `tool-bar-basic` package by AlexNewson:

 ```bash
 apm install tool-bar-basic